Am Phu Cave and the Marble Mountains: Full Visitor’s Guide

 Visiting the Marble Mountains

-The Marble Mountain ticket booth is to the right of the elevator.
-This ticket costs 40.000 VND at the time of publishing.
+The entry ticket costs 40.000 VND at the time of publishing.
 There are ATMs next to the elevator.
+The elevator is another separate ticket.
+This costs 15.000 VND per trip.

 Outside the ticket booth area of the Marble Mountains in Da Nang, Vietnam.